 Chateau Les Carmes Haut Brion, The Modern Age

-Until recently, Didier Furt and Caroline Furt, along with their daughter Penelope managed Les Carmes Haut Brion until 2010 when Les Carmes Haut Brion was sold in late 2010 to Patrice Pichet, head of the Bordeaux real estate company, Groupe Pichet.
+Didier Furt and Caroline Furt, along with their daughter Penelope managed Les Carmes Haut Brion until 2010 when Les Carmes Haut Brion was sold later that year to Patrice Pichet, head of the Bordeaux real estate company, Groupe Pichet.

 The Briest family retained the vines to produce white wine, as well as 12 hectares of vines for the production of red wine.
 Patrice Pichet has said they plan to completely replant the vineyard at a much higher vine density of 10,000 vines per hectare.

-Initially, the young vines will be used in the production of the second wine of Les Carmes Haut Brion, Le Clos de Carmes Haut Brion.
+Initially, the young vines will be used in the production of the second wine of Les Carmes Haut Brion, Le Clos de Carmes Haut Brion, The name was shortened to Le C des Carmes Haut Brion.
 In time, it is expected the better vines will be added to increase the quantity of the Grand Vin.

 Chateau Les Carmes Haut Brion Vineyards, Terroir, Grapes, Winemaking